hgot07/openwrt-passpoint/sta/README.md

 - option iw_enable '1'
 Enable (1) or disable (0) Passpoint.
 - option iw_rcois '000000,deadbeef00'
-Enable matching by RCOIs (comma separated list of 3 or 5-octet hex).
+Enable matching by RCOIs (comma-separated list of 3 or 5-octet hex).
 FYI, the RCOI of OpenRoaming settlement-free is '5a03ba0000'.
 - option iw_realm 'example. com'
 Alternatively, enable matching by an NAI realm.